 Like the “permanent” score increase, promising a particular score increase is impossible and, therefore, a lie.
-After doing this for seven years (and over 20 years of combined experience in tradelines alone), we’d be hard-pressed to accurately predict your score within a 50 point range.
+After doing this for eleven years (and over 25 years of combined experience in tradelines alone), we’d be hard-pressed to accurately predict your score within a 50 point range.

 At best, we can make a determination whether we feel you’re likely to benefit given your current credit situations and your credit goals.
 And, we certainly will be able to tell you if you will not benefit from tradelines and, perhaps, need credit repair first.

-If someone makes a promise that their tradelines will increase your score by a certain amount of points… run; they’re lying to you or they don’t know what they’re talking about (pick your poison).
+If someone makes a promise that their tradelines will increase your score by a certain amount of points… run.
+They’re either lying to you or they don’t know what they’re talking about (pick your poison).

 “We offer tradeline financing.”